kb173/com.unity.demoteam.mesh-to-sdf/README.md

 # Package: com.unity.demoteam.mesh-to-sdf

-A real-time Signed Distance Field generator.
+A real-time Signed Distance Field Generator.
 Use a Mesh or a dynamically deforming SkinnedMesh as input to generate a 3D SDF texture every frame.

 The SDF can be used by the VFX Graph, the Hair system, and other effects relying on SDFs.